-However, Council noted the Decision Area overlaps areas relevant to current and declined RAP applications of BLCAC, GLaWAC and Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation (WWWCHAC).
+However, Council noted the Decision Area overlaps areas relevant to current and declined RAP applications of BLCAC, Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) and Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation (WWWCHAC).
 Council also noted comments received from two of these corporations objecting to BLSC's claims due to their interests in the Decision Area.
+Council also took into consideration BLSC's response to each of these objections.